leslie255/lbvm/manual.md

 | `G`          | **G**reater   | `0b00100000`      |
 | `L`          | **L**ess-than | `0b01000000`      |

-Despite of that, the status register is 64 bits, for convenience sake.
+Despite of this, the status register is 64 bits for convenience sake.

 Any instruction that sets a status flag clears all other irrelevant bits to zero.